 The World is a book, and those who do not travel read only a page – St. Augustine

 A highly meaningful and impactful quote which in many ways is similar to the “All the world’s a stage” monologue by William Shakespeare.
-It is however not a very well-known quote and possibly only limited to communities of real explorers and travelers.
+It is however not a very well-known quote and possibly only limited to communities of real explorers and travellers.

 One of the continents in the world which has striking landscapes, varied flora and fauna and tremendous cultural diversity is South America.
 This southern paradise is inhabited by good-looking and friendly people, and if you look at the right places it is also possible to find cheap flight options.
 However, try and find out how many people you know who have visited this continent and the odds are that the numbers will be strikingly low.
-Despite the fact that there are many countries worth visiting in South America which are build for travel that excites, thrills and challenges, you will rarely ever find a newly married couple choosing Colombia, Chile or Peru as their honeymoon destination.
-South America along with various parts of north and central Africa are actually meant only for real travelers.
+Despite the fact that there are many countries worth visiting in South America which are built for travel that excites, thrills and challenges, you will rarely ever find a newly married couple choosing Colombia, Chile or Peru as their honeymoon destination.
+South America along with various parts of north and central Africa are actually meant only for real travellers.

 It is amusing to see that multiple online reviews of the continent which shed some light on countries worth visiting in South America, state the lands to be places that can change you.
 Your state of mind, your outlook on life.
 As soon as you step foot on South American soil, the transformation begins.
 To discover what this transformation involves witnessing, lets have a look at three countries worth visiting in South America.